The Short Interest Monitor

 13.3% |

-Our Short Interest Monitor includes four key statistics worth defining: current short interest, percentage short interest change from the prior reporting period, days to cover, and short interest as a percentage of shares outstanding.
+Our Short Interest Monitor includes four key statistics worth defining: current short interest, percentage (short interest) change from the prior reporting period, days to cover, and short interest as a percentage of shares outstanding.

 - Current short interest represents the total number of open short positions held on brokerage firms' books for a given security, as reported by FINRA.